-Compared to the rest of the Denver Metro market, the Union Square submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Denver Metro market, the Union Square region has higher rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 52 listings have been made available, so you'll want to check back regularly for new listings.
-About 6% of the available space in the Union Square are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 35 listings have been posted online, which means leases most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 9% of the available leases in the Union Square are subleases, so you will probably have to consider a longer term lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 2,670 sqft, there are still 0 new listings below 2,000 sqft.
-Most properties in this area are around 4 stories.
-Most buildings in this region were built in 1982 and are Class B.
+The standard measurement for office space in this area is around 1,880 sqft.
+Most properties in this market are around 4 stories.
+Most buildings in this area were built in 1982 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Public administration is the dominant industry in this market.
 Most of the folk of Union Square work from home.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.